tejans24/react-redux-api-starter/README.md

 ```
 .
+|── api                      # Contains all the files required for building a REST API using express
+  #more api structure needs to be explained later
 ├── bin                      # Build/Start scripts
 ├── blueprints               # Blueprint files for redux-cli
 ├── build                    # All build-related configuration